-EXECUTIVE DIRECTORS Name or corporate name of the director Position in the company's organisational chart Profile PABLO COLIO ABRIL Chief Executive Officer of FCC Architect, graduating from the Higher Technical School of Madrid.
-He has spent most of his professional career at FCC, a company to which he has dedicated more than 24 years.
+EXECUTIVE DIRECTORS Name or corporate name of the director Position in the company's organisation chart Profile PABLO COLIO ABRIL Architect, graduating from the Higher Technical School of Madrid.
+He has spent most of his professional career at FCC, a company to which he has dedicated more than 25 years.
 Within the Group, he has been responsible for the international expansion of the Industrial area.
 Positions he has previously held include Managing Director of FCC Construcción and Managing Director of FCC Industrial.
-He is the CEO of the FCC Group and member of its Committee.
-Executive, duties that are compatible with those of the Chairman of FCC Construction, Chairman of FCC Medio Ambiente and Deputy Chairman of FCC Servicios Medioambientales Holding, S.A.
+He is the CEO of the FCC Group and a member of its Executive Committee, functions that he combines with those of the Chairman of FCC Construcción, Chairman of FCC Medio Ambiente and Deputy Chairman of FCC Servicios Medioambiental Holding, S.A.
 He is also a director of the Mexican firm Carso Infraestructuras y Construcción (CICSA).
 GERARDO KURI KAUFMANN Chief Executive Officer of Cementos Portland Valderrivas Industrial Engineer graduate from the University of Anáhuac (Mexico).
 From 2008 to 2010, he served as purchasing director at Carso Infraestructuras y Construcción, S.A.B. de C.V.
 From the incorporation of Inmuebles Carso, S.A.B de C.V., he has been in charge of its General Management.
-He sits on the Boards of Directors of Minera Frisco S.A.B de C.V., Elementia, S.A., Philip Morris México, S.A. de C.V. and Inmuebles Carso, S.A.B de C.V.
+He is a member of the board of directors of Minera Frisco SAB. de C.V., Elementia, S.A., Philip Morris México, S.A. de C.V. and Inmuebles Carso, S.A.B de C.V.
 He is the CEO of Cementos Portland Valderrivas, S.A. and Realia Business, S.A.